IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 :::

-- The [**all.yml**](https://gitlab.inetdoc.net/iac/lab-03/-/blob/main/host_vars/all.yml?ref_type=heads) addressing plan file:
+- The [**all.yaml**](https://gitlab.inetdoc.net/iac/lab03/-/blob/main/host_vars/all.yaml?ref_type=heads) addressing plan file:

 ```yaml=